andreamerello/pic-revenge/README.md

 The jumper purpose is to eventually disable the resistors if I want to switch back to 5V signals.

+**NOTE: this means that you will probably FRY you RPi** without the resistors or if you forget to close the jumper.

 In my programmer I used a 7812 regulator to obtain the 13V supply (that is the needed Vpp for my PICs) from an external supply, and a 7805 to obtain the +5V from the +13V rail.

 In order to make the 7812 to ouput about 13V I put a couple of diodes in series to its GND pin.
 The external power supply is something around 18V.

 You can omit (short) the diodes to achieve 12V or change the 7812 with a 7809 to achieve 9V, depending by your needs.
 A LM317, with proper resistors, and a couple of